NYU SPS · May 2026 Prepared by Erin Callihan

 Quick win Off-site

-Cost-to-impact: Among the highest in the brief.
+Why it works: The cost-to-impact is among the highest in the brief.
 Almost no peer school is doing this systematically.

 07

-Year 1 build Content + AI
+Year 1 build Content and AI

 Pathway · Culture